 Byte Bit Field Value 0 0 Reserved Reserved.
 0 1 CERT_CAP If set, Requester supports DIGESTS and CERTIFICATE response messages.
 0 2 CHAL_CAP If set, Requester supports CHALLENGE_AUTH response message.
 0 4:3 MEAS_CAP The corresponding bits of the Responder flag fields definitions indicate MEASUREMENT response capabilities.
 These bits shall be set to 00b.
 0 5 MEAS_FRESH_CAP The corresponding bit of the Responder flag fields definitions indicate MEASUREMENT response capabilities.
 This bit shall be set to 0b.
 0 6 ENCRYPT_CAP If set, Requester supports message encryption in a secure session.
 If set, when the Requester chooses to start a secure session, the Requester shall send one of the Session-Secrets-Exchange request messages supported by the Responder.
+This capability applies to all phases of a secure session.
 0 7 MAC_CAP If set, Requester supports message authentication in a secure session.
 If set, when the Requester chooses to start a secure session, the Requester shall send one of the Session-Secrets-Exchange request messages supported by the Responder.
+This capability applies to all phases of a secure session.
+MAC_CAP is not the same as the HMAC in the RequesterVerifyData or ResponderVerifyData fields of Session-Secrets-Exchange and Session-Secrets-Finish messages.
 1 0 MUT_AUTH_CAP If set, Requester supports mutual authentication.
 1 1 KEY_EX_CAP If set, Requester supports KEY_EXCHANGE messages.
 If set, one or more of ENCRYPT_CAP and MAC_CAP shall be set.

-1 3:2 PSK_CAP Pre-shared key capabilities of the Requester.
+Byte Bit Field Value 1 3:2 PSK_CAP Pre-shared key capabilities of the Requester.
 00b .
 Requester does not support pre-shared key capabilities.
 01b .
 Requester supports pre-shared key 10b and 11b .
 Reserved.
 If supported, one or more of ENCRYPT_CAP and MAC_CAP shall be set.
 1 4 ENCAP_CAP If set, Requester supports GET_ENCAPSULATED_REQUEST , ENCAPSULATED_REQUEST , DELIVER_ENCAPSULATED_RESPONSE , and ENCAPSULATED_RESPONSE_ACK messages.
 If mutual authentication is supported, this field shall be set.
 1 5 HBEAT_CAP If set, Requester supports HEARTBEAT messages.
 1 6 KEY_UPD_CAP If set, Requester supports KEY_UPDATE messages.

-Byte Bit Field Value

 1 7 HANDSHAKE_IN_THE_CLEAR_CAP If set, the Requester can support a Responder that can only send and receive all SPDM messages exchanged during the Session Handshake Phase in the clear (such as without encryption and message authentication).
 Application data is encrypted and/or authenticated using the negotiated cryptographic algorithms as normal.
 Setting this bit leads to changes in the contents of certain SPDM messages, discussed in other parts of this specification.
 If this bit is cleared, the Requester signals that it requires encryption and/or message authentication of SPDM messages exchanged during the Session Handshake Phase.
 If the Requester does not support encryption and message authentication, then this bit shall be zero.
+In other words, this bit indicates whether message authentication and/or encryption (MAC_CAP and ENCRYPT_CAP) are used in the handshake phase of a secure session.
 2 0 PUB_KEY_ID_CAP If set, the public key of the Requester was provisioned to the Responder.
 The transport layer is responsible for identifying the Responder.
-In this case, the \column{c} CERT_CAP of the Requester shall be $\column{0}$.
+In this case, the $\mbox{CERT_CAP}$ of the Requester shall be $\mbox{0}$.
 2 7:1 Reserved Reserved.
 3 7:0 Reserved Reserved.